SpaceCowboy100/cs100HW4/README.md

 Hello World!
 ```
 You are free to call `make` multiple times after this.
+Everytime you call `make` the if statement checks if there is a directory called `bin`.
-Everytime you call `make` the executables in the `bin` directory will be updated.
+Then the executable in the `bin` directory will be updated.
 The if statement used in this `Makefile` is very important since it ensures we have our `bin` directory.
 If we did not have a `bin` directory and we called `make` we would get the following error.
 ```